Hawaii - Pacific Chapter of ACHE

 If you missed any of our recent social events, please be sure to look out for upcoming announcements of education and networking events:

 Friday, November 9: Leadership in Action 2018 Annual Conference at The Royal Hawaiian Waikiki A Luxury Collection Resort.

 News & Committee Updates

 News from the Education Committee

 Josh Carpenter, Education Committee Chair

-2018 proved to be an exciting and busy year filled with a variety of education offerings.
-The education committee and chapter board will continue to work hard to bring education opportunities of the highest caliber to our local membership in 2019.
+2018 is proving to be an exciting and busy one filled with a variety of education offerings.
+The education committee and chapter board continue to work hard to bring education opportunities of the highest caliber.

-If you have any recommendations for future events or wish to volunteer on this committee please reach out to one of our team members.
-Contact Information is provided at the bottom of this article.
+If you have any recommendations for future events, please reach out to one of our education committee co-chairs!
+Contact information is provided at the bottom of this article.